tencesoft/angular-suneditor/README.md

   styleUrls: ['./app.component.scss'],
 })
 export class AppComponent implements AfterViewInit {
-  private editor: NgxSuneditorComponent;
+  private ngxSunEditor: NgxSuneditorComponent;

   onEditorCreated(comp: NgxSuneditorComponent) {
-    // Set the editor that is passed by event payload this.editor = comp;
+    // Set the editor that is passed as event payload this.ngxSunEditor = comp;
-    // Call some method on the Viewchild instance const history = this.editor.getHistory();
+    // Call some method on the Viewchild instance const history = this.ngxSunEditor.getHistory();

-    // console logs the history stack
-    console.log(history);
+    console.log(history); // do your logic ...
   }
 }
 ```